 Before her birth, Dora Perel’s parents traveled the globe trying to find the perfect home for their growing family.
 They left their native Jacobstadt for Argentina, Danzig, and back to Jacobstadt, before finally settling in Frankfurt, where Dora was born.

-Dora was one of seven siblings who grew up in a religious home devoted to family and filled with opera, music, and reading.
+Dora was one of eight siblings who grew up in a religious home devoted to family and filled with opera, music, and reading.
 Books were her passion, sparked by her father who owned a bookbinding business and was a devout Jew who worshipped daily at the Rothschild’s private synagogue.
 Dora could not imagine that the narrative of her own life would soon surpass her novels with its own tragedies and good fortune.

 Dora married David Perel shortly after Armistice Day brought a conclusion to World War I in November 1918.
 As Dora sat down to her wedding dinner, revolutionaries vying for control of Germany plundered the streets.
 They passed right by the wedding hall but left the new Perel family in peace.